gephi/gephi-plugins/modules/SeaDragonPlugin/README.md

 If you have a website, all you need to do is to copy the directory where you exported the graph via the plugin to your server.
 Then you should be able to access the page and the graph via your remote website.

+# Development

+The plugin is split into 2 parts :
+- The backend / java part which main purpose is to convert from Gephi the graph
+- The frontend / Html part which is only

+## Frontend
+The frontend part is a git submodule from another git repository currently here (https://github.com/totetmatt/gephi-openseadragon-plugin-frontend)

+Which means any update for the frontend needs to be done on the git repository and then propagated on the plugin by updating the submodule with the command :
+`git submodule update --remote`

+# TODO
+- Better frontend managment on code
+- Write only map file option